robwinston/sandpit-android/README.md

 # sandpit-android
 Work area for ramping up on Android development.

-Has a simple framework for testing activities:
-* Utility Views which can look at package inventory & contents and build nested "launcher" Activites for them.
-* A simple, somewhat configurable, trace facility which can use Toast and/or Log for tracing.
+Note: when reviewing what's been done, bear in mind that this has been written by someone who is brand new to Android development.
+As such, it undoubtedly does dumb (or at least non-idiomatic) things in places.

-## Base files
+## Prototyping Framework

-* MainActivity - "top level" launcher, a collection of pointers to DispatchButtonsActivity, one for each java package listed in its configuration (this is currently "baked" into the code - this will be changed at some point).
+### Overview

+To facilitate experimentation with the Android SDK multiple Acivities under investigation can be run from a single Launcher Activity by employing a simple framework which has the following features:

+* Support for dynamically constructing "Switchboard" Activites using a nested approach:
+  - Populate a "Main" screen from a list of java packages described in an XML configuration file - this would be spawned by a given Launchable Activity
+  - For each package described in the XML,  populate a "Sub-Main" screen for the Actvities in a given java package
+  - Both of these dynamically populate a "template" View with what they discover

+* This facility relies on a certain amount of configuration by convention -
+  - Activites are grouped by the java package they are in each of which is described in the XML configuration.
+Presently there is no way to ask that Activites in multiple packages be included on a single "switchboard".
+This simplifies configuration & facilitates adding additional prototypes to a given package without having to modify the configuration - i.e. thay will be picked up automatically (provide the classname ends with Activity)
+  - Presumably if deployed, these activites could be run on their own.
+(The "ends with Activity" filter provides a simple mechanism for excluding "child" activities i.e. ones which rely on being spawned by a "parent" activity.)
+  - If there is no entry in XML config for a given package, it will be ignored entirely.

+* To augment use of the debugger during investigation, a simple, somewhat configurable & extensible, Tracer facility is also provided.
+  - Current concrete implementations use Toast or Log for tracing, but the BaseTrace abstract class could be extended in other ways - e.g. file or SQLLite.
+  - These are wrapped in a TraceManager with a simple API called by Activities wishing to employ it.

+ * To localize references to View elements but reduce the cost of retrieving them, a simple View element cache is provided (and "transparently" plugged in by overriding the findViewById method).
+This is undoubtedly overkill for View elements referenced only once, but it demonstates a way to provide this.
+In some cases, it provides a useful alternative to instance variables - e.g. when repeatedly updating a ProgressBar.
+Whether or not this is really better than instance varibles is certainly debatable, but it was a useful way to explore extension mechanisms.

+ * Although this framework has utility in its own right, it also demonstrates several techniques:
+   - Providing capabilty to all Activities through both inheritance and some composition.
+At some point it probably makes sense to futher replace the use of inheritance with composition wherever possible to eliminate the downsides to be bound to a given class heirarchy (which is admittedly overly complex presently).
+   - Dynamically constructing Views from supplied data
+   - Overriding provided methods to augment supplied capability
+   - Delegating cross-cutting concerns (e.g. Tracing) to a common class

+### Further Detail

+* MainActivity - presently, this is simply the Launchable stub used to run the PackageDispatcherActivity.
+A Trace configuration capability is envisioned - when implemented, it could be exposed here.
+* `PackageDispatcherActivity` - reads the activity_group_config.xml file & creates an entry in the "switchboard template" for each package described.
-* DispatchButtonsActivity - reused by passing it a different package name for each instance.
-Presents the activities for that package.
+* `ButtonDispatchActivity` or `TableDispatchActivity` - iteratively used by the `PackageDispatcherActivity`, passing it a different package name for each instance.
+Interrogates the package, and presents the activities for that package.
 See below for further info on this feature.

-### Dynamic Launching
-* Support for dynamically constructing "Activity Launcher" Activites using two techniques:
-  - Populate a "Main" Activity from a list of java packages
-  - Populate a "Sub-Main" Activity for the Actvities in a given java package

-This facility relies on a certain amount of configuration by convention -
-  - Activites are grouped by the java package they are in - in this case, there is a java package for each "capability" under investigation
-  - "Launchable" Activity classes are presumed to end with the word Activity - anything else is ignored.
-The provides a simple mechanism for excluding "child" activities.
+  - Currently  `PackageDispatcherActivity` is hardcoded to use the `TableDispatchActivity`, but this could be made configurable
+  - The Package, Button, and Table dispatchers all extend a base abstract class `DispatchBaseActivity` which provides common capabiliy.
+These are augmented by several utility classes.
+These could be combined/extended in other ways.

 * Simple helper classes are used to organise the relevant info needed for the facility.
 There is room for improvment here, but it gets the job done with minimal ceremony.
-  - ActivityGroup - used to describe a package: Name, Description, PackageName.
+  - `ActivityGroup` - used to describe a package: Name, Description, PackageName.
-  - ActivityGroupCollection - what it sounds like, really a placeholder for fancier stuff if needed.
+  - `ActivityGroupCollection` - what it sounds like, really a placeholder for fancier stuff if needed.

-* The `MainActivity` launcher:
+* The `PackageDispatchActivity` launcher:
   - Manually builds the ActivityGroupCollection in `getActivityGroups()` - opportunity here to be more dynamic, e.g. read the AndroidManifest.
   - Processes the collection in `addDispatcherLayout(LinearLayout parentLayout)` to construct dipatcher buttons & text for each ActivityGroup.
-Each of these invokes a `ButtonDispatcherActivity` (with package name passed in the intent).
+Each of these invokes a `[Button|Table]DispatcherActivity` (with package name passed in the intent).
   - This method uses another helper class `IntentData` to send String-based key/value pairs to the receiving activity.
 Presently, all this used for is to send the package name - but it's a placeholder for doing more - e.g. extended to support the various data types passable through intents.
-  - Presently, the reciever for each button is a `ButtonDispatcherActivity`, but it could be anything which understand the convention.
+  - Presently, the reciever for each button is a `[Button|Table]DispatcherActivity`, but it could be anything which understand the convention.

-* The  `ButtonDispatcherActivity` launcher:
+* The  `[Button|Table]DispatcherActivity` launcher:
   - Gets the package name passed to it.
-  - Uses the ClassFinder utility class to find all of the classes in this package whose names end with Activity.
+  - Uses the `ClassFinder` utility class to find all of the classes in this package whose classnames end with `Activity`.
-  - Thanks to the following for providing almost all of of what it took to do this  -
+  - Note: Credit to the following for providing much of what it took to do this  -
     - [Find all classes in a package in Android](http://stackoverflow.com/questions/15446036/find-all-classes-in-a-package-in-android)
     - [How to get all classes names in a package?](http://stackoverflow.com/questions/15519626/how-to-get-all-classes-names-in-a-package)
-  - Uses code similar to that in the MainActivity class (clearly a refactoring opportunity!) to build an entry for each Activity.

-* MainActivity & ButtonDispatcherActivity extend DispatchBaseActivity which provides common functionality.
+* `PackageDispatchActivity` & `[Button|Table]DispatcherActivity` all extend `DispatchBaseActivity` which provides common functionality.
 * As suggested, it should be possible to develop other "Dispatch" Activities which use different navigation (e.g. menus), but re-use the core capability.
 This would likely surface further refactoring  opportunities.

 ## Tracing
 A somewhat "pluggable", albeit naive implementation of a simple tracing capability.

-### TraceManager
-Manage a collection of one or more Tracers to support sending trace entries to multiple destinations
+* `TraceManager` - Manage a collection of one or more Tracers to support sending trace entries to multiple destinations.

-### TracerBase
+  - Has a first-cut implementation of a run-time configuration capability and convenience methods to selectively turn tracing on/off other than at the activity setup level but these haven't been exercised  yet.

-Core functionality for tracing - format mssage with time, parent class, calling method.
+* `TracerBase` - Core functionality for tracing - format message with time (optional - LogTrace turns it off because it's redundant), parent class, calling method.

-Note: "stack depth" is hard coded, so it will provide misleading info if used in a different context.
+  - Note: "stack depth" is hard coded, so it will provide misleading info if used in a different context.
 Where this is done is commented in the code and is easily modified.
 May in future make this genuinely configurable.

-### ToastTracer
-Issue trace messages using Toast
+* `ToastTracer` - Issue trace messages using Toast

-### LogTracer
-Issue trace messages using Log.d
+* `LogTracer` - Issue trace messages using Log.d

-### Toaster...
+* Toaster...
-The Toaster files are helper classes for a novice's implementation of a Toast-based tracing facility.
+The Toaster files are helper classes for the implementation of ToastTracer tracing facility.
 Uses a cache with a settable depth to limit how big the stack of Taost gets - useful when tracing statements trigger a "storm" of trace entries.
 When the depth is reached, Toast entries are LIFO cancelled & discarded.
 Done largely as a learning exercise to play around with Toast.

-### TraceBaseActivity
-A  view-less Activity class which provides tracing for lifecycle methods - other activities can extend it to use tracing feature (see other activity files for how this is done).
+* `TraceBaseActivity` - A  view-less Activity class which provides tracing for lifecycle methods - other activities can extend it to pick up this, or extend `BaseActivity` to use tracing feature for other things (see other activity files for how this is done).

 * The `setupTrace(AnActivityClass.class.getSimpleName())` in the parent activty's `onCreate()` is what turns on tracing for that activity.
-* An activity may extend TraceActivity, but control whether or not tracing actually takes place by whether or not they invoke setupTrace
+* An activity may extend `TraceBaseActivity`, but control whether or not tracing actually takes place by whether or not they invoke setupTrace

-There is room for improvement:

-* Decouple it from class hierarchy - right now TraceActivity extends Activity, so other base classes are unvailable
-* Selectively turn tracing on/off other than at the activity setup level there's some scaffolding for this, but it hasn't been fleshed out yet.

-But then, there's likely something far better out there - this is more of a personal exercise to get comfortable with environment & to revive rusty Java skills.
+There's definitely room for improvement - it's more of a personal exercise to get comfortable with environment.

-### BaseActivity
+## BaseActivity

 A view-less Activity class with miscellaneous utility methods.
 TraceBaseActivity extends this.